Frequently Asked Questions

-No. We offer complementary, additional support for people who wish to further understand and explore their treatment options and wish to be receive holistic support in the form of complementary therapies, nutrition advice, counselling, gentle exercise classes and craft groups.
+No. We offer complementary, additional support for people who wish to further understand and explore their treatment options and wish to be receive support in the form of complementary therapies, nutrition advice, counselling, gentle exercise classes and craft groups.
 Our services help to enhance the wellbeing of people going through or caring for someone with cancer.

 Does Star Throwers offer support for children with cancer?

 Star Throwers is registered with the Charities Commission as a charity to support adults (18+) with cancer so unfortunately we are unable to provide direct support for children with cancer.
 We are, however, happy to refer parents to other children’s cancer charities and support parents in any way we can.

 My spouse/mum/dad/son/daughter/brother/sister is struggling to cope with my cancer - can you offer them any help?